Los misterios del amor

 Los misterios del amor (English title: The mysteries of love) is a Venezuelan telenovela written by Alberto Barrera Tyszka and produced by Venevisión in 2009.

-On May 13, 2008, Venevisión started broadcasting Los misterios del amor weekdays at 9:00pm, replacing La vida entera.
+On May 13, 2008, Venevisión started broadcasting Los misterios del amor weekdays at 9:00 p.m., replacing La vida entera.
 The last episode was broadcast on October 8, 2009.

 Sabrina Seara and Juan Carlos García star as the main protagonists, while Eileen Abad and Eduardo Orozco star as villains.

 Plot

 Francisca Náranjo is a nurse who is hopelessly in love with Juan Andrés Róman, the director of the clinic where she works.
 Juan Andrés has never noticed or paid any attention to Francisca.
 However, through a twist of fate, Juan Andrés meets a taxi driver named Jason Martínez who looks exactly like him.
 Juan Andrés convinces Jason to take his place for a single afternoon so that he can obtain the opportunity to handle personal issues.
 It is through this exchange that Jason falls in love with Francisca the moment he sees her.
 Jason is completely convinced that Francisca is the love of his life.

 But what seemed to be a simple game of amusement for Juan Andrés turns into a complete nightmare when he is forced to go into hiding after a series of unexpected circumstances, therefore leaving Jason to occupy his life and in a position which he cannot handle.
 Meanwhile, the love between Francisca and Jason continues to grow.
 Little does she know that the man she thinks she has finally fallen in love with isn't Juan Andrés.